Albert Pujols becomes the 4th player in MLB history to hit 700 career home runs - KTVZ

 By Jacob Lev, CNN

-With back-to-back home runs, St. Louis Cardinals’ Albert Pujols became the fourth player in Major League Baseball history to hit 700 career home runs against the Los Angeles Dodgers on Friday.
+With back-to-back home runs Friday, St. Louis Cardinals’ Albert Pujols became the fourth player in Major League Baseball history to hit 700 career home runs.

-After hitting his 699th career homer in the 3rd inning, Pujols hit a three-run blast in his next at-bat in the 4th inning to achieve baseball immortality.
+After hitting his 699th career homer in the 3rd inning against the Los Angeles Dodgers, Pujols hit a three-run blast in his next at-bat in the 4th inning to achieve baseball immortality.

 Dodger Stadium erupted in cheers as Pujols rounded the bases, and his Cardinals teammates came to greet him outside the dugout as he crossed home plate.
 Pujols saluted the crowd and Dodgers players showed their respect to the 42-year-old legend.